 Bob Backlund beat Billy Graham in 1978 and held the belt until 1983 when he lost it to The Iron Sheik.
 Over a decade later, he won the title from Bret Hart at Survivor Series '94 and lost it a few days later in a matter of seconds to Diesel.

 John Cena won his first WWE Championship at WrestleMania 21 from JBL.
 He was briefly without the WWE title when Edge cashed in his money in the bank shot but he regained it a few weeks later.
 He lost the title to Rob Van Dam at ECW One Night Stand 2006 but would win it again from Edge at Unforgiven.
 His third title reign lasted over a year and ended with him having to forfeit the title due to an injury.
 He won the World Heavyweight Championship by beating Chris Jericho at Survivor Series 2008 and lost it a few months later in an Elimination Chamber match at No Way Out.
 Over the course of the next few years, John has had several runs with both the WWE and World Heavyweight Championship.
-His current World Heavyweight Championship reign, which is not included in this total, began at Hell in a Cell 2013 when he beat Alberto Del Rio.
+In total, John has won those two titles a combined 14 times.